-PKF Malta is a civil partnership established under the laws of Malta having its registered address at 35, Mannarino Road, Birkirkara, Malta (“We”/”Us”/”Our”).
+PKF Malta Limited is a limited liability company established under the laws of Malta having its registered address at No15, Level 3, Mannarino Road, Birkirkara, Malta (“We”/”Us”/”Our”).

 We are committed to respecting your privacy.
 If you wish to contact us about our privacy practices please feel free to do so by post on the above-mentioned address or by email at email@example.com.
 You may also wish to contact us by telephone on (+356) 21493041.

 Our Data Protection Officer is Mr. Pierre Mangion who may be contacted by email at firstname.lastname@example.org or by telephone on (+356) 21484373.

 Please read this Privacy Notice carefully to understand our practices with respect to your personal data.

 References to “data controller”, “data subject”, “personal data”, “process”, “processed”, “processing” and “Data Protection Officer” in this Privacy Notice have the meanings set out in, and will be interpreted in accordance with applicable laws, including but not limited to the Data Protection Regulation (EU) 2016/679 and the Data Protection Act, Chapter 440 of the Laws of Malta and subsidiary legislation thereto, as may be amended from time to time.

 We may update this Privacy Notice in our sole discretion including as result of a change in applicable law or processing activities.
 Any such changes will be communicated to you prior to the commencement of the relevant processing activity.